conduktor/conduktor-docs/docs/gateway/concepts/logical-topics/concentrated-topics.md

 - `retention.bytes`
 - `delete.retention.ms`

-If another configuration is being set, and is different from the physical cluster default, the topic creation will fail with an error:
+If any other configuration besides the above is being set, and is different from the physical cluster default, the topic creation will fail with an error:

 ```
 Configuration is invalid.